TEMPS RISE WITH BREEZY SOUTHEAST WINDS

 Your First Alert Weather Forecast:

-As high pressure moves away from Wisconsin, skies will cloud over this morning.
-There’s a storm developing to our west, including a band of light snow moving out of Minnesota.
+Skies have clouded over with high pressure moving away from us.
+There’s a storm developing to our west, including a band of light snow.
 These snow showers, mixed with some freezing drizzle, will drift across the Northwoods and Upper Michigan.
 The lakeshore could also see some lake flakes, as a breezy southeast wind picks up into the afternoon.

 That wind will also cause our temperatures to climb...
 Highs this afternoon will vary from the mid 20s to near 30 degrees, with temperatures still rising through tonight.
 We’ll wake up tomorrow morning with temperatures close to 40 degrees...
 Talk about a major winter warm-up!